 - Uterine Fibroid Embolization (UFE): UFE is a minimally invasive fibroid treatment that can shrink uterine fibroids by blocking blood flow from an artery.
 UFE is effective at alleviating symptoms caused by fibroids.
 It is an outpatient procedure with a short recovery period of only seven to 10 days.

 - Uterine Fibroid Ablation (UFA): UFA is another type of minimally invasive fibroid treatment that uses radiofrequency heat to destroy fibroids.
 The Acessa procedure is a type of fibroid ablation that uses a specialized handpiece.

-- Myomectomy: Myomectomy is a surgical procedure that removes just the fibroids through cesarean section (c-section surgery).
+- Myomectomy: Myomectomy is a surgical procedure that removes fibroids through cesarean section (c-section surgery).
 It is performed in a hospital, and there are three types available.
 You may not be a candidate if you have a lot of fibroids.

 - Medications: Although they do not treat the fibroids themselves, medications can sometimes help women temporarily manage symptoms.
 For instance, you may benefit from pain medication to reduce cramps or hormonal birth control to control heavy menstrual bleeding.